-Has there ever been an outside audit of your practice?
-Not the IRS, and not your accountant, but a completely unbiased third party review of your financial systems and procedures.
+Has there ever been a financial analysis of your practice?
+Not the IRS, not your CPA, but a completely unbiased third party review of your financial systems and procedures.

 Do you have controls in place to help prevent embezzlement?
 Do you have concerns?

-Corporations and non-profits have audits annually.
+Corporations and non-profits have financial analysis’ annually.
 Why is this not standard practice for professional practices?

 Do you wonder if everything is going well in your practice, in regard to the financial systems?